gruntjs/grunt-contrib-qunit/docs/qunit-overview.md

-This plugin defines one single task: `qunit`.
-Configure it in your `Gruntfile.js`, run it with the `grunt qunit` command.

-## Introduction

 You have chosen to write your unit tests using [QUnit][], you have written a html page which reports the summary and indivudual details of your unit tests, you are happy with this but realize you miss the ability to have your